 When a fire starts, a layer of hot smoke (fire gases) accumulates below the ceiling.
 The layer of smoke level drops as more and more smoke is generated by the growing blaze.
 Finally the smoke level makes it impossible to stay in the room.
-A room should be evacuated before the smoke reaches approximately 2 meters above the floor level and/or when the temperature is around 170 ° C in the smoke layer.
+A room should be evacuated before the smoke reaches approximately 2 meters above the floor level and/or when the temperature is around 170° C in the smoke layer.

-The figure shows an example about how fast burning furniture can create critical impact on evacuating people.
-The pictures show the evolution of fire and smoke in rooms with 25, 100 or 400 m2 of floor space and 2.5 meters in height, for the same type of burning fittings and furniture.
-As a worst case, a person could remain in the smaller room approximately 0.5 minute and in the larger space approximately 1.5 minutes.
+The figures 1 and 2 show how fast burning furniture creates critical impact on evacuating people.
+The calculations are performed in rooms with 25, 100 or 400 m2 of floor space and 2.5 meters in height.
+Other burning loose fittings can give different results.
+A person can remain in the smaller room approximately 0.5 minute and in the larger space approximately 1.5 minutes.
 In both cases it is the height of the smoke layer that creates critical impact.